Quad9DNS/threat-intel-api/README.md

 If a client fails to acknowledge the messages they receive, in-order, the API will terminate the connection.

+If you ack your messages and need a reset please contact support@quad9.net and we can reset you to 0.

+There is currently no way for you to retrieve by date.
+We are working on it.

 # Simple Curl Example

-curl -i -N -H "Connection: Upgrade" -H "Upgrade: websocket" -H "Sec-WebSocket-Key: SGVsbG8sIHdvcmxkIQ==" -H "Sec-WebSocket-Version: 13" -H "Authorization: Token <THE_ACTUAL_TOKEN>"  https://tiapi.quad9.net >> output.txt
+curl -i -N -H "Connection: Upgrade" -H "Upgrade: websocket" -H "Sec-WebSocket-Key: SGVsbG8sIHdvcmxkIQ==" -H "Sec-WebSocket-Version: 13" -H "Authorization: Token <YOUR_TOKEN>"  https://tiapi.quad9.net >> output.txt

 If it is working you will see output like:
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current